 - Definition: A Definition stores the productions for a single non-terminal.
 Each production is simply a Vector of Strings that may be either terminals or non-terminals. - DefinitionTable: This class allows you to keep track of String-Definition associations. - RandomSentenceGenerator: You will need to modify this class to create Definitions for the grammar and insert them into the DefinitionTable.

-The code to parse the file is provided-you just need to insert extra code to create definitions appropriately.
+Some of the code to parse the file is provided- you will need to add additional code to create productions and definitions appropriately.